b-cubed-eu/documentation/modelled-cubes/spatial-r/index.md

 last_modified_date: 2024-05-23
 ---

-# Spatial Data in R
+# Spatial data in R

 ## An introduction to spatial data in R
 ### Useful online resources